altertek/altertek.org/src/en/pages/contact.md

 # {{ title }}

 Do you have any suggestions or you wish to contact us?
-We will be happy to answer your questions, reach us on the following address:
+We will be happy to answer your questions.

-By email: <contact@altertek.org>
+You can contact use using the following address: <contact@altertek.org>

+We can also organize physical meetings in Lille or Paris.